mobile marketing strategy

 1. Understand Your Audience

-In order to get the most out of your website on mobile, you first need to learn who your mobile audience is, as your mobile marketing strategy should be developed based on a buyer persona.
+To get the most out of your website on mobile, you first need to learn who your mobile audience is.
+Your mobile marketing strategy should be developed based on a buyer persona.
 The best way to do this is by checking your Google Analytics reports.

 Check the Devices

 Since Google Analytics recently switched to GA4, the options and processes changed slightly.
-Thus, to find insights about users’ devices, you will need to go to Reports > User > Tech > Tech Details.
-Then, you will be able to filter the report by using the “Device” category.
+Thus, to find insights about users’ devices, you must go to Reports > User > Tech > Tech Details.
+Then, you can filter the report by using the “Device” category.

 This report will help you understand how many of your users actually visit your site from mobile.
 Select the data from the beginning of the year up until now, and you may find out you get most of your users from mobile or, on the contrary, you get only a few mobile users.